Things To Do In Madeira Island

 Whether you’re coming on a cruise or arriving by plane, Funchal will likely be your first stop.
 As the capital of Madeira, the city is a great base to explore the island and is home to a variety of attractions.
 Visitors can rent a car, hop on a local bus or join a guided tour to visit other towns.

 Below is a 3-day Madeira itinerary, including tips on what to see, where to eat, and where to stay.
 We begin our journey in Funchal and then head towards the west and north of the island.
-If you’re spending a couple more days in Madeira than us, you can also check our day trip suggestions
+If you’re spending a couple more days in Madeira, you can also check our day trip suggestions.

 Day 1 - Funchal